owncloud/cdperf/packages/k6-tests/docs/run.md

 You can find more information on how use or install K6 [here](https://k6.io/docs/get-started/running-k6/).

 All tests need to run with the admin user who is capable of provisioning users.
-If you have a non standard password for admin, set the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` to match that.
+If you have a non standard password for admin, set the environment variables `ADMIN_LOGIN` and `ADMIN_PASSWORD` to match that.

 ## The following platforms are supported
 * [ownCloud Infinite Scale](https://github.com/owncloud/ocis)